liamtoney/saul/README.md

 mamba env create
 ```

-**Option 2:** Install into an existing environment of your choosing.
+**Option 2:** Install SAUL into an existing environment of your choosing.
 ```
 mamba env update --name <existing_environment>
 ```